Mongolian Beef is a take-out favorite and even better made at home in about 20 minutes!

 - Serve hot over rice.

-- Choose the Right Cut Choose a type of beef that is intended for quick cooking such as flank steak or sirloin.
-More expensive cuts (such as filet) can also be used.
-(Avoid tougher cuts like stewing meat).
+- Choose the Right Cut: Choose a kind of beef that is intended for quick cooking.
+I use flank steak or sirloin.
+More expensive cuts (such as filet) can also be used but avoid tougher cuts like stewing meat.

 What to Serve with Mongolian Beef